eufy C28 Robot Vacuum and Mop Combo Robot Vacuums - Review and opinions

 Comparison

-Attribute eufy C28 Robot Vacuum and Mop Combo Current Dreame X40 Ultra Complete Dreame L40 Ultra eufy Omni E25
+Attribute eufy C28 Robot Vacuum and Mop Combo Current eufy X10 Pro Omni Shark Matrix Plus eufy Omni E25

-Dock Self-emptying, self-refilling, mop washing, wastewater collection, and hot-air drying station Auto-empty, auto-refill, hot-water mop washing, and self-drying station Self-emptying, self-refilling, hot-water mop washing, and drying station self-emptying, self-washing, self-refilling, hot air drying, automatic detergent dispensing, wastewater storage
+Dock Self-emptying, self-refilling, mop washing, wastewater collection, and hot-air drying station Self-emptying, self-refilling, auto mop washing and drying Bagless self-empty base with up to 60-day capacity self-emptying, self-washing, self-refilling, hot air drying, automatic detergent dispensing, wastewater storage

-Mopping system HydroJet roller mop with 24 water ports and 270 RPM rotation Removable and liftable mop with MopExtend RoboSwing Mop lift up to 10.5mm with extendable side brush and MopExtend cleaning HydroJet roller mop with real-time self-cleaning
+Mopping system HydroJet roller mop with 24 water ports and 270 RPM rotation Dual mops with 12 mm auto-lift and carpet detection Sonic mopping with scrubbing up to 100 times per minute HydroJet roller mop with real-time self-cleaning

 Against the eufy X10 Pro Omni, the C28 is the more aggressive cleaning route on suction and hair control, while the X10 Pro Omni stays attractive if you want a known eufy all-in-one platform with 8,000 Pa suction and dual mops.
 Choose the C28 when suction, roller-mop behavior, and pet-hair handling matter more; choose the X10 Pro Omni if you want a more established all-around Omni-style package and do not need the newer C28’s stronger headline cleaning push.